dxworks/honeydew/README.md

 ﻿# Honeydew

-Honeydew is a tool that extracts facts from a C# Solution or C# Project
+Honeydew is a tool that extracts facts using static code analysis from DotNet Solutions that contain C# and Visual Basic Projects.

 ## Extraction